MinneyJohn/Smart-Storage/README.md

 -rw-r--r-- 1 root root  1601 May  5 22:38 WriteSpeedCheck_IOStat_2019_05_05_22_32.csv
 ```

-Advance Parameters:
+Advanced Parameters:
-* *-case testCase*: used to specify only one workload to run
+* *--case testCase*: used to specify only one workload to run
-  * rndReadMiss, rndReadHit, rndWriteMiss, rndWriteHit, ReadMiss, ReadHit, WriteMiss, WriteHit, WriteOverflow
+  * cachingOnly, coreOnly, casOnly
+* *--debug*: which will enable debug mode with more traces

 ## Collect CAS related devices' CAS Perf and IOSTAT Data
 Tool *collectStats.py* is used to collect Intel CAS related stats: